pool scratch rules

 • What material is your billiard table cover?
 Simonis fabric or a slow knot?
 Does it feel smooth when you play on it?
 The amount of friction on the playing surface significantly affects your draw shot.

-scratch pool rules
+pool scratch rules 12

 Drawing shots is an essential skill in pool.
 Image source: HubPages.